TrellixVulnTeam/swahilipython_SCMU/Doc/library/argparse.rst

 ^^^^^

-The ``const`` argument of :meth:`~ArgumentParser.add_argument` is used to hold constant values that are not read from the command line but are required for the various :class:`ArgumentParser` actions.
+The ``const`` argument of :meth:`~ArgumentParser.add_argument` is used to hold constant values that are not read kutoka the command line but are required for the various :class:`ArgumentParser` actions.
 The two most common uses of it are:

 * When :meth:`~ArgumentParser.add_argument` is called with